Spring 2019 Emerald City League High School Girls Ultimate Guidelines

 Coaches should carry a copy of the field permits to ensure field access.

 A game is played until one team first reaches or exceeds 13 goals with a margin of at least two goals, or until a cap is reached.
 There will be a hard cap at 80 minutes.
 Games will be over at 90 minutes.
-Coaches will coordinate to establish an official timepiece before the game that will signal 80- and 90-minute marks.
+No timeouts are permitted after the hard cap.
+Coaches will convene before the game to establish an official timepiece before the game, setting an alarm to signal 80- and 90-minute marks.
+Coaches from both teams may access the time remaining at any time during the game.

 For regular-season league games, if the score is tied at the 90-minute mark the game will continue until either a) each team has turned the disc over once, or b) one team has scored.
 In the case of each team turning the disc over once, the game will end in a tie.